 One of the most famous savory pies in all of Greece is Spanakopita.
 The famous poet Philoxenos was the first to mention this Greek food in the literature that dates back to the 5th century.
 I think it is fascinating that after all these years, the Greeks have not lost sight of their origins and have kept these yummy dishes alive for years.

-This scrumptious dish is made with spinach, herbs, feta cheese, and scallions that are nestled in-between phyllo dough layers and then brushed with butter or olive oil.
+This scrumptious Greek food dish is made with spinach, herbs, feta cheese, and scallions that are nestled in-between phyllo dough layers and then brushed with butter or olive oil.
 If you are in the mood to eat Spanakopita and you are in Greece, then check out this restaurant.
-They have a wonderful list of Greek menu items to choose from.
+They have a wonderful list of Greece food menu items to choose from.

 Recipe >>> The Mediterranean Dish